Document Management > File request links

 - Stop sharing to disable specific links

-Your SharePoint admin can also view all file requests across the tenant for governance.
+Your SharePoint admin can also view all file requests across the tenant.

-Expiration settings - Links expire based on admin configuration (typically 30 days).
+Expiration - Links expire based on admin configuration (typically 30 days).

-File naming - SharePoint adds the uploader’s name as a prefix, which can’t be disabled.
+File naming - SharePoint adds the uploader’s name as a prefix.
+You can’t disable this.

 No metadata collection - Unlike Box, you can’t add custom fields to the upload form.

-“This link has expired” - File request links expire after the configured time.
-Create a new request.
+“This link has expired” - Create a new file request.
+Links expire after the configured period.

 “Access denied” - Your admin may have disabled “Anyone” links.
 Contact IT to enable file requests.